-That is a standard prisoner's dilemma: in a prisoner's dilemma each actor has to choose to co-operate with others or compete with them (defect from co-operation).
-In this specific case, co-operation with other capitalists means "refraining from making innovations which raise the organic composition of capital".
+That is a standard prisoner's dilemma: in a PD each actor has to choose to cooperate with others or compete with them (defect from cooperation).
+In this specific case, cooperation with other capitalists means "refraining from making innovations which raise the organic composition of capital".
 Now, the best possible situation for each individual capitalist is for all other capitalists to refrain from such innovations, but for oneself to make such innovations.
-This generates super profits.
+This generates super-profits.
 The worst situation is for everyone else to make such innovations but to refrain oneself from doing so.
-The preference ordering of this innovation game from best to worst for each individual capitalist is therefore: best alternative = everyone else refrains from innovation, but I innovate; second best = everyone refrains; third best = everyone innovates; worst alternative = I refrain, everyone else innovates.
-That is precisely the prisoner's dilemma.
+The preference ordering of this innovation-game from best to worst for each individual capitalist is therefore: best alternative = everyone else refrains from innovation, but I innovate; second best = everyone refrains; third best = everyone innovates; worst alternative = I refrain, everyone else innovates.
+That is precisely the prisoners dilemma.

 A similar point can be made about theories of class formation and class struggle.
-As Jon Elster argues very effectively in his book Making sense of Marx, Marx's theory of the transformation of the working class from a class-in-itself to a class-for-itself can be viewed as a process by which an individual prisoner's dilemmas in the process of collective action is transformed into an assurance game.
+As Jon Elster argues very effectively in his book Making Sense of Marx, Marx's theory of the transformation of the working class from a class-in-itself to a class-for-itself can be viewed as a process by which an individual prisoner's dilemmas in the process of collective action is transformed into an assurance game.
 As long as workers are atomized and competing with each other on the labor market, they are incapable of forming stable collective organs for class struggle.
-Capitalism brings workers into close interaction in large factories and forges deep inter dependencies within production.
-This has the effect of changing the nature of their preference ordering from the selfish-competitive preferences of the market to the co-operation favoring preferences of the work place, and eventually this underwrites the emergence of an assurance game in class formation.
-This transformation makes organization possible and gives an especially potent role for leadership (and "cadre") since the key problem to be solved is now information and coordination (the central issue in an assurance game) rather than motivation.
+Capitalism brings workers into close interaction in large factories and forges deep interdependencies within production.
+This has the effect of changing the nature of their preference ordering from the selfish-competitive preferences of the market to the cooperation-favoring preferences of the workplace, and eventually this underwrites the emergence of an assurance game in class formation.
+This transformation makes organization possible and gives an especially potent role for leadership (and "cadre") since the key problem to be sollved is now information and coordination (the central issue in an assurance game) rather than motivation.